BC Crane Safety Signs Mutual Recognition Agreement with European Crane Operator License Foundation

-ECOL currently licenses operators in the Netherlands and Belgium but is working toward the inclusion of all EU states.
+As of July 2020, ECOL licenses operators in the Netherlands and Belgium but is working toward the inclusion of all EU states.

 The crane operator profession impacts a wide range of sectors – from utilities to resource development and major construction projects.
 Canadian companies with global interests will have the ability to employ their Canadian operators on overseas projects, while providing assurance that they meet the highest standards of professionalism in the world.

 “Agreements like this will enhance crane operator training on a worldwide level,” says Ton Klijn, Director of ESTA, the organization that established ECOL.
 “ECOL can improve both safety and employment flexibility, allowing good operators to work wherever they are needed – something that will be a significant plus, especially for the big international operating companies.”

 The ECOL MRA is the first MRA that BC Crane Safety has agreed but the organization hopes to have further MRAs in place in the near future.

 About BC Crane Safety

 BC Crane Safety is the crane certification and licensing authority for BC and was established by WorkSafeBC in 2005 to design, administer and maintain the certification system for safe, professional crane operations as required by provincial law.
 BC Crane Safety provides leadership for health and safety development within the crane hoisting industry; serves as an advisory body on regulatory and safety matters; works closely with industry, labour and government to develop and implement new standards of assessment and certification; and provides leadership in the establishment, maintenance and support of industry-specific assessment tools (theory and practical) which result in a BC Crane Operator designation.